Labyrinth: Etymology

 Labyrinth is a word of pre-Greek origin whose derivation and meaning are uncertain.
 Maximillian Mayer suggested as early as 1892 that labyrinthos might derive from labrys, a Lydian word for "double-bladed axe".
-Arthur Evans, who excavated the palace of Knossos in Crete early in the 20th century, suggested that the palace was the original labyrinth, and since the double axe motif appears in the palace ruins, he asserted that labyrinth could be understood to mean "the house of the double axe".
+Arthur Evans, who excavated the Minoan palace of Knossos in Crete early in the 20th century, suggested that the ruins there inspired the story of the labyrinth, and since the double axe motif appears in the palace ruins, he asserted that labyrinth could be understood to mean "the house of the double axe".
 The same symbol, however, was discovered in other palaces in Crete.
 Nilsson observed that in Crete the double axe is not a weapon and always accompanies goddesses or women and not a male god.

 The association with "labrys" lost some traction when Linear B was deciphered in the 1950s, and an apparent Mycenaean Greek rendering of "labyrinth" appeared as da-pu₂-ri-to (𐀅𐀢𐀪𐀵).
-This may be related to the Minoan word du-bu-re or du-pu2-re, which appears in Linear A on libation tablets and in connection with Mts Dikte and Ida, both of which are associated with caverns.
+This may be related to the Minoan word du-pu₂-re, which appears in Linear A on libation tablets and in connection with Mount Dikte and Mount Ida, both of which are associated with caverns.
 Caverns near Gortyna, the Cretan capital in the 1st century AD, were called labyrinthos.

 Pliny's Natural History gives four examples of ancient labyrinths: the Cretan labyrinth, an Egyptian labyrinth, a Lemnian labyrinth, and an Italian labyrinth.
 These are all complex underground structures, and this appears to have been the standard Classical understanding of the word.

 Beekes also finds the relation with labrys speculative, and suggests instead a relation with Greek λαύρα ('narrow street').